UroGenus/molecular_fingerprints/README.md

-# Molecular fingerprints
+# Drug descriptors
-Scripts for generating molecular fingerprints for drugs.
+Scripts for generating drug descriptors.
 Input - drug SMILES.

 1. SMILES need to be standartized (salts and other fragments need to be removed).